luckytea/soa-checklist/README.md

       * Logging
         * Writing in stdout (without using containers’ file system) will enforce cluster layer to keep all logs
         * Structured logging for better search.
+        * Access and application logs must be archived for a minimum of 90 days
       * Monitoring
         * Application and business checks (New Relic: throughput, metrics)
         * Self health checks (metrics+[Prometeus](http://www.prometeus.net/site/)+[Grafana](https://grafana.org/))